 The appliance can be consumed in two ways

-- In a hosted environment (using cloud provider infrastructure such as Amazon Web Services, Microsoft Azure, or the SAP-internal Monsoon) with the SAP Cloud Appliance Library (SAP CAL) as bridge into the hosting providers.
+- In a hosted environment (using cloud provider infrastructure such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) with the SAP Cloud Appliance Library (SAP CAL) as bridge into the hosting providers.

 Setup time is ~ 2 hours, and the easiest way is to use the SAP S/4HANA 30-day trial.

 - On dedicated on-premise hardware that has a supported Linux release installed (everything else will come with the appliance).
 Pure setup time is ~ 2 days.